GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_deploy_cloud_event/README.md

 # How-to Guide: Deploy a C++ Pub/Sub function to Cloud Run

+This guide shows how to deploy a C++ function consuming cloud events to [Cloud Run].

+> **WARNING:** the development version of this document may not work with the
+> released version of the functions framework.
+Please use this document as it
+> appears in the [corresponding release][github-releases] if you are using a
+> released version of the library.
+In particular, buildpacks use the latest
+> release.

 ## Pre-requisites

 This guide assumes you are familiar with Google Cloud, and that you have a GCP